Observations about spam signups

 Motivation

 There is a pattern that, same IPs make login requests with an email, get “No member exists with this e-mail address” response, then make a signup request for same email.
 This gives me the idea about the motivation behind these requests: They are using Ghost sites to a way of checking if an email address is actively used.
-If the owner of the email coverts to a member, then login requests sends magic link to login, instead of error message.
+If the owner of the email converts to a member, then login requests sends magic link to login, instead of error message.
 So the attacker can confirm that that email address owner is actively using that address, -and even more- is eager to click links that they should not.
 (So great targets for phishing attacks)

 Actions